 As defined in the sitemap method above we need a view that renders the data in an XML file.
 Create the sitemap XML template in the folder you defined above (views/layouts in my case) and call it “sitemap.rxml”.
 Now build the structure of the sitemap:

 This snippet assumes your page object has a permalink and an updated_at parameter, change these if yours looks different.

-That's it for today!
-The next time a crawler visits you site it will find the Sitemap and index it.
+That’s it!
+The next time a crawler visits you site it will find the sitemap and index it.